 Your landlord has to apply to the county court that covers the area where your home is.
 The papers you get from the court should tell you the address of the court.

-In rural areas the county court may be many miles from where you live.
+In rural areas the county court may not be near where you live.
 If you think you will have difficulty getting there you can apply to get the hearing moved to a more convenient court.
 Talk to an adviser as soon as you can if you are in this situation.

 Use Shelter's directory to find advice centres in your local area.

-Hearings usually take place in what is called 'chambers'.
-This could be the judge's private room or a courtroom, but either way the general public is not allowed to sit in.
+Hearings usually take place in chambers.
+This could be the judge's private room or a courtroom.
+The general public is not allowed to attend.